INTRODUCTION: What is the Hundred Parishes?

 It is an area that is suitable for exploration, with an attractive landscape and a wealth of interesting places in close proximity to one another.
 It is well served by a network of quiet lanes, good footpaths offering fine views, welcoming pubs and tea rooms, and much more.
 We hope this initiative will encourage both locals and visitors to explore the area and fall in love with its charm.

-Within the Parishes section of this website we provide an introduction to each parish, and under Walks we offer a series of downloadable interesting routes from railway stations.
+Within the Parishes section of this website we provide an introduction to each parish, and under Walks we offer more than 100 interesting routes that are free to download and print.
 Other sections offer specific ideas and guidance to some of the features and attractions of the area.

 Please click the Location overview button below to see the area in geographic context or select one of the menu options on the left to explore the site in more detail.